-The PCC Board of Directors consist of seven members elected by zones to four-year terms.
+The PCC Board of Directors consists of seven members elected by zones to four-year terms.
 The board members govern the college which includes selecting the president, approving the hiring of other staff and faculty, approving the college budget and establishing policies that govern the operation of the college.

 Jim Harper has spent more than 40 years with PCC.
 He has been a student, a volunteer and a corporate user of the many quality services PCC provides.
 He has sat on the PCC Foundation Board for the last 26 years, including serving as the Board Chair from 1990 to 1992.

 Director Harper is a realtor for RE/MAX Equity Group in Hillsboro.
 He is currently on the Board of the Association of Community Colleges and is Chair of their Pacific Region.
 He is the Secretary of the Board of Gateway to College National Network and is a Past President of Oregon Community College Association.
-He has also served as Vice President of Administration for Morrison Child and Family Services, Executive Director for Arras Inc., School-To-Career Liaison for Multnomah County, Director of Human Resources at Wacker Siltronic Corp, and Division Manager for Tektronix, Inc..
-Director Harper has been an active member of the PCC Budget Committee, is a Member of the Governor's School Transformation Advisory Council, the Mayor of Portland's Business Round Table, the Regional Strategies Board for Multnomah and Washington Counties, and is a Past Chair of the Region Two Workforce Development Committee.
+He has also served as Vice President of Administration for Morrison Child and Family Services, Executive Director for Arras Inc., School-To-Career Liaison for Multnomah County, Director of Human Resources at Wacker Siltronic Corp, and Division Manager for Tektronix, Inc. Director Harper has been an active member of the PCC Budget Committee, is a Member of the Governor's School Transformation Advisory Council, the Mayor of Portland's Business Round Table, the Regional Strategies Board for Multnomah and Washington Counties, and is a Past Chair of the Region Two Workforce Development Committee.
 Director Harper holds a bachelor's degree in education from Portland State University.